erikvanmechelen/wind/manuscript/onlinesamplegame.md

 Understand who you are playing with and under what rules and norms.

 All the players know each other and most of us if not all had played at least one game together.
-So, we would kno *who* is in the game, but not which *Great Power* each player would be commanding.
+So, we would know *who* is in the game, but not which *Great Power* each player would be commanding.

 Backstabbr in our case provided us with:

 - Daily, 24-hour moves (Build and Retreat phases take half the adjudication period)
 - Normal press rules (press disabled in Build and Retreat phases)
--
+- Anonymous Game - players may not share which power they are playing

-## How the Game Started
+## 2020 Minnesota Diplomacy Club Game on Backstabbr

 I drew **Austria**, which was fine by me.
 From a certain point of view, Austria is the best country.